Christmas and antlerless-only deer hunts to wrap up 2020-21 modern gun deer season

 “From analyzing the harvest and biological data we collect, we saw no positive trends in either the reduction of button bucks harvested or a larger percentage of older age-classed bucks in the harvest,” Meeker said.
 “When you take into account that the average hunter only harvests one deer per year and approximately 70 percent of the does harvested are still taken on or after the peak of the rut, you ultimately have to realize that the most important aspects of the hunt are to balance the sex ratio and to balance deer populations with the available habitat.
 We are hoping the move to the later season will accomplish both of these more efficiently.”

-Meeker says the move to the end of the calendar year also enables more families to enjoy the hunt at a time when youth and college-aged students are out of classes and many people are already visiting family for the holiday season.
+Meeker says the move to the end of the calendar year also enables more families to enjoy the hunt.

 “The Christmas gun hunt will still take place Dec.
 26-28, but this will add a few additional doe-only days to fill a tag,” Meeker said.
 “This gives nearly a full week of hunting for families and friends to enjoy with each other.”